The Art of Eating Mindfully

 Share

 Before I started my mindfulness journey, I’d eat dairy even though it made me bloated and sick.
-I’d enjoy a large hunk of red meat even though I always felt lethargic after, and I’d snack out of boredom rather than hunger.
+I’d enjoy a large hunk of steak even though I always felt lethargic after, and I’d snack out of boredom rather than hunger.

 When I started to become conscious about how the food I ate and what my body’s reaction was to it, I started to notice the connection between what I ate and how I felt.
 I started to cut out certain things from my diet.
 My body naturally gravitated toward more plant-based whole foods, so that’s what I started to give it.
 At first, it was almost a shock to the system.
 It was like I was for the first time feeling what my body was supposed to feel like.
 I was energized and mentally clear, I felt empowered rather than weighed down.